2007 St. Louis Rams season: Week 10: at New Orleans Saints

 Coming off their bye week, the winless Rams headed into New Orleans to face the streaking Saints, who had won four straight games headed into the game.
 It looked much the same on the Saints opening drive that culminated in a 7-yard burst by Reggie Bush to give the Saints an early 7–0 lead.
 However, Steven Jackson answered with a 1-yard run of his own to tie the game toward the end of the first quarter.

 Midway through the second quarter, Randy McMichael gave the Rams a 14–7 lead on a 2-yard pass from Jackson.
 Jeff Wilkins made it a two-score game with a 49-yard field goal three minutes later.
 The Rams went to the locker room leading 17–7.

-In the secnd half, Wilkins kicked his 2nd field goal of the game, a 21-yard attempt, to increase the Rams lead to 13.
+In the second half, Wilkins kicked his 2nd field goal of the game, a 21-yard attempt, to increase the Rams lead to 13.
 Toward the end of the third quarter, Isaac Bruce caught a 9-yard pass by Marc Bulger to make it a 27–7 lead, and put the Rams in position for their first victory of 2007.

 Drew Bennett added to the St. Louis lead by catching a three-yard pass by Bulger to give Bulger his second touchdown of the game, and to give St. Louis a surprising 34–7 lead.
 Drew Brees and Billy Miller hooked up for a 1-yard pass with 11:36 left to cut the lead to 34–13.
 The Saints then converted a two-point conversion on a Reggie Bush run, to make it 34–15.
 Aaron Stecker then scored on a two-yard run with 4:42 remaining to cut it to 34–21.
 This time, however, they failed on the two-point conversion.
 With 1:55 left, a Wilkins field goal made it 37–21, and, despite another New Orleans touchdown with 37 seconds left, the Rams held on for their first victory of 2007, a 37–29 win over the Saints.

 With the win, the Rams improved to 1–8.